Breast Augmentation After Pregnancy

 Pregnancy changes your breasts.
 Another pregnancy will change them even more.
-No other 9 months episode will change a healthy woman's body so rapidly and usually to the worse compared to the ideal body appearance according to our culture.
+No other 9 months period will change a healthy woman’s body so rapidly and usually to the worse compared to the ideal body appearance according to our culture.

 Why then will so many frown upon women who consider breast augmentation after pregnancy?
 Beats me!